open-atmos/PySDM/paper/paper.md

 # Acknowledgements

 We thank Shin-ichiro Shima (University of Hyogo, Japan) for his continuous help and support in implementing SDM.
-We thank Fei Yang (https://github.com/fynv/) for addressing several issues reported in ThrustRTC during the development of PySDM.
+We thank Fei Yang (https://github.com/fynv/) for creating and supporting ThrustRTC.
 Development of PySDM has been supported by the EU through a grant of the Foundation for Polish Science (POIR.04.04.00-00-5E1C/18).

 # References